sgarriga/hamfist/README.md

 # hamfist
-Generate Morse Code (CW) tones from US keyboard input under Linux (i.e. a Raspberry Pi).
+Generate Morse Code (CW) tones from US keyboard input under Linux (i.e., a Raspberry Pi).

 At least that's the plan...<br>
 Right now characters are converted to a visual representation while I figure out the audio